Data engineering: Compute

-High performance computing is critical for the processing and analysis of data.
+High-performance computing is critical for the processing and analysis of data.
 One particularly widespread approach to computing for data engineering is dataflow programming, in which the computation is represented as a directed graph (dataflow graph); nodes are the operations, and edges represent the flow of data.
 Popular implementations include Apache Spark, and the deep learning specific TensorFlow.
-More recent implementations such as Differential/Timely Dataflow have used incremental computing for much more efficient data processing.
+More recent implementations, such as Differential/Timely Dataflow, have used incremental computing for much more efficient data processing.

 Storage

-Data are stored in a variety of ways, one of the key deciding factors is in how the data will be used.
+Data is stored in a variety of ways, one of the key deciding factors is in how the data will be used.

+Data engineers optimize data storage and processing systems to reduce costs.
+They use data compression, partitioning, and archiving.

 Databases

-If the data are structured and some form of online transaction processing is required, then databases are generally used.
+If the data is structured and some form of online transaction processing is required, then databases are generally used.
 Originally mostly relational databases were used, with strong ACID transaction correctness guarantees; most relational databases use SQL for their queries.
 However, with the growth of data in the 2010s, NoSQL databases have also become popular since they horizontally scaled more easily than relational databases by giving up the ACID transaction guarantees, as well as reducing the object-relational impedance mismatch.
 More recently, NewSQL databases — which attempt to allow horizontal scaling while retaining ACID guarantees — have become popular.

-Data Warehouses
+Data warehouses

-If the data are structured and online analytical processing is required (but not online transaction processing), then data warehouses are a main choice.
+If the data is structured and online analytical processing is required (but not online transaction processing), then data warehouses are a main choice.
 They enable data analysis, mining, and artificial intelligence on a much larger scale than databases can allow, and indeed data often flow from databases into data warehouses.
 Business analysts, data engineers, and data scientists can access data warehouses using tools such as SQL or business intelligence software.

+Data lakes

+A data lake is a centralized repository for storing, processing, and securing large volumes of data.
+A data lake can contain structured data from relational databases, semi-structured data, unstructured data, and binary data.
+A data lake can be created on premises or in a cloud-based environment using the services from public cloud vendors such as Amazon, Microsoft, or Google.

 Files

-If the data are less structured, then often they are just stored as files.
+If the data is less structured, then often they are just stored as files.
 There are several options: